jgerbert/tumbleweeds/readme.md

 ## `js/models/`
 Directory for game models.
+- `CollisionEffect.js`: manages the partcles that represent ricochet dust in the game.
 - `GameStage.js`: Represents the Matter.js world with game elements.
 - `Paddle.js`: Represents the paddles and their behavior.
 - `Tumbleweed.js`: Represents the tumbleweed Hexagon (ball) and its movement logic.